blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/README.md

 • inactive dataset signals
 • missing field signals
 • malformed inputs
-• mixed batch signals
+• batch signals
+• Sanskar integration

-All outputs are **deterministic and batch-safe**.
+All outputs are **deterministic, contract-safe, and batch-consistent**.

 ---

 # Summary

-This project implements a **fully observable domain data integrity layer** for NICAI.
+This project implements a **deterministic, observable, and contract-safe domain validation layer for NICAI**.

 The system guarantees:

-• schema-safe validation
+• deterministic validation outputs
-• batch-safe signal processing
+• strict schema contract enforcement
 • traceable validation artifacts
 • telemetry-based observability
-• compatibility with downstream intelligence systems
+• seamless integration with Sanskar intelligence systems

-The validation layer ensures that only **trusted, structured, and traceable signals** enter the intelligence pipeline.
+The NICAI validation layer ensures that **only trusted, structured, and traceable signals enter the intelligence pipeline**.